 By L.Blue from NM

 Find a long needle syringe with the needle intact, see if your local vet can give you one, never use one that is not sterile and unused.
 Add some wood glue or Elmer's glue and insert under the bubble with the needle.
-Then add a piece of plastic wrap and a thick towel and place a brick or something that will evenly distribute weight to the area and let dry.
-It should work fine.
-Good luck.

 I actually screamed when I discovered that my husband had set the table with damp place mats, put heavy dishes on them, and left several large water spots on my lovely teak wood table. i found this site and tried the iron and paper towel trick and it took most of the stain away.
 I think I need to do the table with Murphy's Oil Soap next.
 Thank you for saving his life!